scarf-sh/docs/docs/event-import.md

 # Event Import

-The external event import API provides a way for you to integrate with other applications and platforms that may be generating event data that  you need to track and manage.
+The external event import API provides a way to integrate with other applications and platforms that may be generating event data you care about.

 To start the import process, multiple endpoints are available for different use cases.